celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 **Example**

-You may implement following class
+You may implement the following class

 ```scala
 // package com.myownpackage.definitions
 class A(...)